logaretm/vee-validate/packages/zod/README.md

 ### Limitations

-Under the hood, this plugin converts zod schemas to `yup` schemas by wrapping them with a similar API, this means there are some limitations.
+Under the hood, this plugin converts zod schemas to `yup` schemas by wrapping them with a similar API, this means there are some limitations, if you encounter unexpected behaviors or type issues please report them.

-- No type safety with form's `initialValues` or `setValues`
-- Some features of `zod` may not be supported

-As this plugin progresses it will be decided if it should join the main repo or not which would eliminate these limitations.
-It depends on the popularity of zod and this plugin.
+At the moment there are no known limitations.

 ### Documentation